rnhall/TANDEM/README.md

 # TANDEM
-A tool for finding tandem repeats in genomic assembles and reads
+A tool for finding tandem repeats in genomic assembles and reads.

-Installation Instructions:
+##Installation Instructions:

 Install the latest version of Miniconda (or Anaconda):
+'''
 $wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh

 $chmod +x Miniconda3-latest-Linux-x86_64.sh

 $./Miniconda3-latest-Linux-x86_64.sh
+'''

 Restart your terminal to auto-enter your base conda environment.